 To me, a Halloween film doesn’t really even need to be scary.
 When it’s time to pick a film to watch on the scariest night of the year, I find The Texas Chainsaw Massacre, Psycho and Silence of the Lambs pretty much as enjoyable as The Nightmare Before Christmas and Wallace and Gromit: The Curse of the Were-Rabbit.
-From the terrifying to the absurd, here are 5 films you should watch this Halloween.
+From the terrifying to the absurd, here are 5 films to watch this Halloween.

 5. WOLF CREEK 2

 Director: Greg McLean

 Wolf Creek 2 is the horror film that will make you laugh out loud and give you chills at the same time, while you change your mind on which character to side with as you take in another delightfully absurd, weirdly comical scene that you’ll find yourself remembering at the weirdest moments of your life.
 Not only is this one of the rare sequels that’s much better than the film that started it all, but it’s also an extremely clever analysis of one of the most relevant and worrying dangers of our time.

 4. BATTLE ROYALE